 An early learning provider must administer medication to children in care as follows:

 • Prescription medication must only be given to the child named on the prescription.
 Prescription medication must be prescribed by a health care professional with prescriptive authority for a specific child.
-Prescription medication must be accompanied with medication authorization form that has the medical need and the possible side effects of the medication.
+Prescription medication must be accompanied by a medication authorization form that has the medical need and the possible side effects of the medication.
 Prescription medication must be labeled with:

 • A child’s first and last name;